NRS Publication Schedule Changes

-The Future and Recent Publications page of the NRS website will be updated as and when NRS has more information on revised publication dates.
+The Future and Recent Publications page of the NRS website has now been updated with the revised publication dates.

 Deaths from unknown causes are investigated by the Crown Office and Procurator Fiscal Service (COPFS).
 Sometimes these investigations require toxicology tests to be undertaken to determine the actual cause of death.
 For 2019, there have been a number of toxicology tests outstanding, and consequent delays in finalising the causes of deaths.